AdobeDocs/commerce-learn.en/help/app-builder/introduction-to-app-builder.md

 ## Why should you learn more about App Builder

-There are numerous benefits to using an out-of-process option such as App Builder.
-Because Adobe Commerce is not a fully offered SAAS offering, the code you develop or install instantly adds complexity and potential upgrade issues.
-By using out-of-process extensibility such as App builder, you can still provide custom, unique functionality to your Adobe Commerce store without being required to in-process methods.
+Since Adobe Commerce is not a fully SAAS, the code you develop or install can add complexity and upgrade issues.
+By using out-of-process extensibility, such as App builder, you can provide custom, unique functionality to your Adobe Commerce store without requiring in-process methods.

 Other benefits include:

 * Decoupled features allow for faster time to launch.
 * Upgrades are now easier.
 The custom features are outside the commerce codebase, which prevents  compatibility issues when upgrading.